ToJans/tojans.github.com/content/posts/software-estimates-done-right/index.md

 - Cost;
 - ... .

-In order to make this a bit more digestable, I created a pragmatic heuristic that should be good enough for most cases.
+In order to make this a bit more digestible, I created a pragmatic heuristic that should be good enough for most cases.
 Without further ado, I present to you my suggested model:

 ![Gaussian estimates][15]